aws-samples/amazon-forecast-samples/SageMaker_Tutorial.md

 Click the orange `Create notebook instance` button.

 Give the instance a name unique in the account you are using.
-If a shared account, place your name first like `ChrisKingForecastDemo`.
+If a shared account, place your name first like `FirstNameLastNameForecastDemo`.
 The default Instance type is fine.

 The Next component to change is the IAM role.
 Under the drop-down click `Create a new role`.
 Then for S3, select `Any S3 Bucket`, finally click `Create role`.